 I'm a UH senior right now (majoring in political science), and I'm planning to go to law school next fall.
 I enjoy reading, puzzles, and musicals about Treasury Secretary Alexander Hamilton.

 I went to Hunters Creek Elementary, Kinkaid Middle School, and Kinkaid High School, before traveling to Georgia for two years at Emory University.
 After receiving an Associate's in Arts, I returned home to Houston to finish my degree at UH; it was there I discovered I didn't just not hate politics, I was actively fascinated by them.
 Thus, my plans to become an evil scientist working undercover at the CDC were thwarted by a latent preoccupation with government.
 Stuff happens, I guess.

 I have tutored middle school math and English, as well as introductory college and advanced high-school math and English.
 I have excellent test scores and great patience.

-University of Houston - Current Undergrad, Political Science
+Undergraduate Degree: University of Houston - Current Undergrad, Political Science and Government

 ACT Composite: 34